-Rotarians hear from Tulsa Police chief on Saint Francis shooting, staffing shortages, gun violence
+Rotarians hear from Tulsa police chief on Saint Francis shooting, staffing shortages, gun violence

 Dr. Preston Phillips, 59; Dr. Stephanie Husen, 48; receptionist Amanda Glenn, 40; and visitor William Love, 73, were killed in the barrage police traced to a disgruntled patient bent on killing his back surgeon and anyone who stood in his way.

-The Muskogee man, Michael Louis, 45, bought a pistol at a pawn shop a few days prior to the shooting and an AR-style rifle mere hours before, Franklin said.
+The Muskogee man, Michael Louis, 45, had bought a pistol at a pawn shop a few days before the shooting and an AR-style rifle mere hours before, Franklin said.

 Rotary members later questioned whether the facts influenced his stance on gun control.